YaruZeng/Glaciers-Data-Analysis/README.md

 #### 7) plot get a summary of the data analysis.

-Users can interact with the 'GlaciersCollection' class to call the functions of data analysis.
+Users can interact with the 'GlaciersCollection' class to call the functions to conduct data analysis.

 ### 2. utils.py
 As with many real-world scientific datasets, the measurements can be inconsistent and contain errors.
 The file aims to raise errors with appropriate error messages when encountering data that appears to be wrong.